A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Real Data Examples

 \section{Real Data Examples}

-In this section we demonstrate FASI's effectiveness on two real world case studies.
-In Section~\ref{compas_application_section} we examine the Compas recidivism algorithm made popular by ProPublica in 2016 \citep{Angetal16-COMPAS1}, while in Section~\ref{census.sec} we use US census data from 1994 to predict an individual's salary \citep{Dua:2019}.
-In both cases we compare FASI to the FCC approach described in Section~\ref{section:simulation} by randomly assigning $70\%$ of our data set to $\mathcal{D}$ and the remaining $30\%$ to $\mathcal{D}^{test}$.
-We further evenly split $\mathcal{D}$ into $\mathcal{D}^{train}$ and $\mathcal{D}^{cal}$.

-Since this is a real data setting, the true posterior probabilities for $S_{i}^c$, defined in Equation \ref{prob-score1}, are unavailable to us.
-To estimate them, we used a GAM fitting procedure for the compas case study and an Adaboost fitting procedure for the census income prediction case study \citep{hastie2009elements, James2013}.

-This method can be applied to other applications through the \texttt{fasi} package available in the R language on CRAN.
+This section demonstrates the application of FASI on two real data sets.
+Sections~\ref{compas_application_section} and ~\ref{census.sec} respectively analyze the COMPAS data \citep{Angetal16-COMPAS1} and US census data \citep{Dua:2019}.
+For the COMPAS and census data, we have employed GAM and Adaboost models, respectively, to construct confidence scores.
+It is important to note that users have the flexibility to choose the best model for their specific application by utilizing their own training data.
+To facilitate the implementation of FASI with user-specified models, the R package \texttt{fasi} has been developed and is readily available on CRAN.

-\subsection{COMPAS Data Analysis}
+\subsection{COMPAS data analysis}

-In 2016, ProPublica's investigative journalists curated a data set of $6{,}172$ individuals, $3{,}175$ of whom were Black and the remaining $2{,}997$ other races, that were arrested in Broward County, Florida.
-In this study, Black and Other are our protected attributes.

-The Black and Other groups respectively had $1{,}773$ and $1{,}217$ individuals who actually recidivated in the 2-year time frame that the study considered.
-We used this two year window as a proxy for the true label of identifying recdivists.
+In 2016, ProPublica's investigative journalists curated a data set of 6,172 individuals, where 3,175 were Black and the remaining 2,997 belonged to other racial categories, who had been arrested in Broward County, Florida.
+These racial categories, Black and Other, serve as our protected attributes in this study.
+Within the data set, the ``Black'' group consisted of 1,773 individuals who were identified as having recidivated within the 2-year time frame considered in the study, while the ``Other'' group consisted of 1,217 individuals who also recidivated during this period.
+This 2-year window was chosen as a proxy for the true label of identifying recidivists.

 All individuals were assigned a risk score by the COMPAS algorithm (a whole number between 1 and 10) developed by NorthPointe Inc. This score was used to inform the judge of each person's risk of recidivating during their bail hearing.
 The data set contains demographic information about each person including their race, age, number of previous offenses, sex, number of prior offenses, and their assigned COMPAS risk score.